iroh-social Svelte Themes

 Four protocol layers handle all communication:

 • Sync -- Historical pull.
-When you follow someone, their existing posts are fetched via a custom QUIC protocol.
-On startup, all followed users are synced in parallel.
+When you follow someone, their existing posts are fetched via a custom QUIC protocol with a three-tier streaming protocol (timestamp catch-up, ID diff, or up-to-date).
+On startup, all followed users are synced in parallel with bounded concurrency.

 • Blobs -- Content-addressed media storage.
 Images, videos, and files are stored locally and transferred peer-to-peer using iroh-blobs.